KOOZA is the Cirque du Soleil circus and acrobatics show at Vancouver’s Concord Pacific Place between October and December in 2023.

 The Grand Chapiteau is a massive big-top-style structure with castle-like points supported by masts.
 All seats are comfortably cushioned with backs (or at least that’s been the case in past years).
 The venue itself is a spectacle to be seen!

 Note: A few years ago the venue was in a giant blue and yellow big top at the eastern end of Concord Pacific Place (so closer to Science World).
 In 2019, however, the Grand Chapiteau was white and located at the western end of the site, so closer to BC Place Stadium.
-In 2022 it’s a blue and white tent at the same western location as it was three years ago.
+In 2022 it was a blue and white tent at the same western location as it was three years ago.

 Discount rates are available including under the following situations: